aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/shapepath/_index.md

 ```

 Starts a new figure from the specified point without closing the current figure.
-All subsequent points added to the path are added to this new figure.
+All subsequent points added to the path are added to this new figure.Unit: Pixel.

 **Parameters:**
 | Parameter | Type | Description |